oneAPI programming model

 >>> tensor.concat((y1, y2))

-Please refer to array migration section of the introduction to dpctl.tensor to examples on how to resolve ExecutionPlacementError exceptions.
+Please refer to the array migration section of the introduction to dpctl.tensor to examples on how to resolve ExecutionPlacementError exceptions.